Experienced Attorneys Creating Court Modifications in Kingston

 - Both parents agreeing to an order to modify support by mutual discussion – these changes must be in compliance with child support guidelines – and both parents will need to complete worksheets with the newly agreed order

-In the event that the parent is a low-income provider, significant variance may be altered somewhat.
-A low income provider is defined as being someone who:
+In the event that the parent is a low-income provider, the significant variance may be altered somewhat.
+A low-income provider is defined as being someone who: